LSeu-Open/AIEnhancedWork/Tutorials/local-image-generation-with-fooocus.md

 Outpainting is a technique that allows you to extend an image beyond its original borders

-TODO : Finish the tutorial
+TODO : FINSIH TUTORIAL FOR INPAINTING AND OUTPAINTING

 <br>